thesawolf/android_device_rockchip_rk3188/README.md

 - local_manifest.xml added for compile setup, move to (android)/.repo/
 and then repo sync in the (android) directory (currently set to install my CWM recovery, device tree and kernel)
+- variety of toolchains installed (for kernel build)